adrhill/BoardGameGeek.jl/README.md

    4 │ 256960  Pax Pamir: Second Edition  bggjulia      9.0
 ```

-or simply use `collection` get the game IDs of his collection
+or simply use `collection` get the game IDs of their collection
 ```julia
 julia> collection(user)
 4-element Vector{Int64}: